 Emphasis is on the design and management of activities along the supply chain, from purchasing and materials management to distribution and transportation systems.
 Students cannot receive credit for both MGT 347 and MKT 347.

-Prerequisite: MGT 201 or MGT 301 and MKT 201 or MKT 301.
+Prerequisite: MGT 201 or MGT 201W or MGT 301 and MKT 201 or MKT 201W or MKT 301.

 Offered: Annually.